isabelc/wp-family-tree/readme.txt

 4. Family tree with other styling options and showing spouses

 == Changelog ==

+= 1.0.6-mod-4 =
+* New - Show the spouse name and link with the other data for each member.
+Also added the spouse property to the microdata.

 = 1.0.6mod-rc-3 =
 * Fix - Removed PHP error notice for deprecated use of User Levels instead of capabilites.